Calling all readers!

 - Counting a book of more than 700 pages as two books.

-- Choosing a penalty book within the first week of the year.
-A penalty book or category you declare I will read or be penalized.
-The last two summers I have selected a penalty book and it worked!
+- Choosing a penalty book within the first week of the challenge.
+A penalty book or category is one you declare to yourself I will read or be penalized.
+The last three summers I have selected a penalty book and it worked!
 I read books I’d been meaning to read for ages and I am all the richer for reading them.
-This year Abigail Adams by Woody Holton is my penalty book.
+This year The Path Between the Seas by David McCullough is my penalty book.
 Can I tell you how many years I’ve meant to read this book?!
 This is the summer!

-- Like last year, if you do not read your “penalty” book, you will subtract two books from your total.
+- Like previous years, if you do not read your “penalty” book, you will subtract two books from your total.

 What’s in it for you?

-- All who comment on August 18-21st with the names of the books they read will be entered to win one of ten $10 Amazon gift cards.
+- All who comment between August 12-15th with the names of the books they read will be entered to win one of ten $10 Amazon gift cards.

 Drumroll . . . here are the categories!

 - A book I already own

 - A Young Adult book (YA)

 - A memoir or autobiography

 - A book for professional development (loosely defined)

 - A book longer than 700 pages (counts as two books)